Faculty and Staff

 - Caroline Meaney, M.S., Adjunct Faculty, Counselor

-- Bethany Goshorn, M.S., NCC, Adjunct Faculty, Counselor
+- Bethany Goshorn, LPC, NCC, Adjunct Faculty, Licensed Professional Counselor

 - Cinda A. Liggon, M.D., Psychiatrist